Loading...

 Island protection status varies:

-• Forest reserves: Some islands (Gaya, parts of Labuan) are designated forest reserves with logging restrictions.
+• Forest reserves: Some islands, Gaya among them, are designated forest reserves with logging restrictions.

 • Private leases: Mabul and Kapalai islands are leased to resort operators.
 Management driven by eco-lodge interests.